Judy Carne: Career

-She had a small part in the ninth episode of the TV series Gidget (1965), guest-starred as Jill in first-season episode 2, "Follow the Leader," and as Floy in second-season episode 3, "Then Came The Mighty Hunter," of 12 O'Clock High (1965), and appeared in an episode of I Dream of Jeannie & Gunsmoke (both in 1966).
+She had a small part in the ninth episode of the TV series Gidget (1965), guest-starred as Jill in first-season episode 2, "Follow the Leader," and as Floy in second-season episode 3, "Then Came The Mighty Hunter," of 12 O'Clock High (1965), and appeared as herself in episodes of I Dream of Jeannie and Gunsmoke, both in 1966.
 She appeared in the Bonanza episode "A Question of Strength" (1963) as Sister Mary Kathleen and two episodes of The Big Valley (1967) and guest-starred in episode 11 of the first season of Alias Smith and Jones (1971), an hour-long TV special, "Super Plastic Elastic Goggles" (1971) as a part of the short-lived NBC series, Children's Theater, and the TV adaptation of QB VII (1974).
 She had roles in the films A Pair of Briefs (1962), The Americanization of Emily (1964), All the Right Noises (1971), and Rachel Amodeo's street movie What About Me (1993) opposite Richard Hell and Johnny Thunders.

-On Rowan & Martin's Laugh-In (Monday nights, 1968–1970), Carne gained stardom.
+On Rowan & Martin's Laugh-In (1968–1970), Carne gained stardom.
 Her most popular routine ended with her saying "Sock it to me!," at which point she was doused with water or assaulted in some other way.
-Carne was a regular in the first two seasons (1968–1969); then, having decided the show had become "a big, bloody bore," made occasional guest appearances in the remaining 1969–1970 seasons.
-A cast recording, on the CBS label, (#63490), was released in 1968.
-Her recording of "Sock It To Me," with "Right Said Fred" on side 2, (Reprise RS 20680), was released in the UK on 9 May 1969.
+Carne was a regular in the first two seasons (1968–1969); then, having decided the show had become "a big, bloody bore," made occasional guest appearances in the 1969–1970 season.
+A cast recording, on the Epic Records label, (FXS-15118), was released in 1968.
+Her recording of "Sock It To Me," with "Right Said Fred" on side 2, (Reprise 0680), was released in April 1968.

 Carne starred in a revival of the musical The Boy Friend, which opened on Broadway on 14 April 1970 and ran for 111 performances.

-In 1993, Judy attended the 25th anniversary of Laugh-In and appeared on a televised Laugh-In Christmas show.
+In 1993, Carne attended the 25th anniversary of Laugh-In and appeared on a televised Laugh-In Christmas show.

 Personal life and death

 Carne was married to actor Burt Reynolds from 1963 to 1965 and to producer Robert Bergmann from 3 May 1970 to 1971.
 Both marriages were brief and childless, and ended in divorce.
 In 1978, after beating a heroin possession charge, she and her second husband were involved in a car accident.
 Her neck was broken in the accident, but she recovered.
 She was later arrested again for heroin possession.
 In 1986, she was arrested at London's Heathrow Airport and convicted of drug possession.
 She served two months of a three-month prison sentence in HM Prison Cookham Wood.

-Her autobiography, Laughing on the Outside, Crying on the Inside: The Bittersweet Saga of the Sock-It-To-Me Girl (1985), detailed her bisexuality, marriage to Burt Reynolds (who unsuccessfully tried to prevent publication), and her experiences with drugs.
+Her autobiography, Laughing on the Outside, Crying on the Inside: The Bittersweet Saga of the Sock-It-To-Me Girl (1985), detailed her bisexuality, marriage to and bitter divorce from Burt Reynolds – who unsuccessfully tried to prevent publication of the book – and her experiences with drugs.

 Carne moved back to Northamptonshire, England, in the 1980s, living quietly in the village of Pitsford.

 She died from pneumonia on 3 September 2015 at a hospital in Northampton.